 According to the complaint, respondent's "failure to take any action whatsoever with regard to the matter entrusted to him" constituted gross neglect (RPC 1.1(a)), a pattern of neglect (RPC 1.1(b)), lack of diligence (RPC 1.3), and failure to communicate with the client (RPC 1.4(b)).
-In addition, the complaint charged that respondent's failure to perform any services or take any action on behalf of these constituted a violation of RPC 1.2(a), inasmuch as he "failed to take action 'impliedly authorized to carry out the representation.'"
+In addition, the complaint charged that respondent's failure to perform any take any action on behalf of these clients services or constituted a violation of RPC 1.2(a), inasmuch as he "failed to 'impliedly authorized take action to the carry out representation.'"